Be sure to check out the New Orleans Main Page for more ideas of things to do while planning your New Orleans Mardi Gras Weekend Itinerary!

 New Orleans Mardi Gras Weekend Itinerary

-New Orleans and Mardi Gras
+New Orleans, Carnival and Mardi Gras

-If you have never been to New Orleans or Mardi Gras, I suggest you be honest about what you are interested in, but also open minded.
-Most people I talk to who did not like New Orleans, visited in summer, when it is ridiculously hot and humid.
-Fortunately, Mardi Gras occurs in February and early March when the weather is much more enjoyable!
+I know that Mardi Gras is a bucket list item for a lot of people.
+If you have never been to New Orleans, Carnival or Mardi Gras, I suggest you be honest about what you are interested in, but also open minded.
+Most people I talk to who did not like New Orleans, visited in summer, when it is hot and humid.
+Fortunately, New Orleans Carnival season occurs in January and February, when the weather is much more enjoyable!
+Additionally, most people don’t realize that Carnival, leading up to Mardi Gras, lasts over a month long!

-Additionally, most people don’t realize that Mardi Gras is over a month long!
-Also, if you want the busiest, craziest, most festive atmosphere, then visit the weekend right before Fat Tuesday.
-However, if you want a little more laid back (and a lot less expensive), consider going in February for one of the other weekends.
+Also, if you want the busiest, craziest, most festive atmosphere, then visit the weekend right before and on Fat Tuesday.
+However, if you want a little more laid back (and a lot less expensive), consider going in January or early February for one of the other weekends.
 There are still a lot of parades and festivities going on every weekend during Mardi Gras.
-In fact, we went a couple of weekends before Fat Tuesday and saw three parades in one night.
+In fact, we went a couple of weekends prior to Fat Tuesday and saw three parades in one night.
+Finally, unless you are only interested in the party atmosphere, a lot of people will also be looking to do some other things than just Mardi Gras / Carnival and the French Quarter.

-Day 1 – Mardi Gras Parades
+Day 1 – Parades

 4:00pm – Arrive and check into Q&C Hotel